cybergrrl/scoutaloud/content/projects/xmas-movie-discovery/films/the_princess_switch_switched_again_2020.md

 description = """When Duchess Margaret unexpectedly inherits the throne & hits a rough patch with Kevin, it’s up to Stacy to save the day before a new lookalike — party girl Fiona — foils their plans."""

 [taxonomies]
-xmas_genres = ['Royal Christmas', 'TV Movie', 'Comedy', 'Family', 'Romance']
+xmas_genres = ['Romance', 'Family', 'TV Movie', 'Royal Christmas', 'Comedy']

 [extra]
 film_url = """https://letterboxd.com/film/the-princess-switch-switched-again/"""